mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-09.md

 ## Success Criteria
 - Discuss with your coach the problem or opportunity your application addresses.
 - Discuss with your coach the functionality of your intelligent application.
-- Showcase the potential impact and benefits of your application in the chosen industry.
+- Discuss with your coach the potential impact and benefits of your application in the chosen industry.

 ## Learning Resources
 - [AI in Action | Microsoft](https://news.microsoft.com/ai-in-action)